PLEASE NOTE: We are NOT a suicide helpline, and we DO NOT monitor this website or answer any calls through the website promptly.

 Pull others into it.
-The last thing you and your friend need is to put your situation on blast, either through social media or word of mouth.
-It's between the two of you, and the pressure from other people will just add to your stress.
+The last thing you and your friend need is to put your situation on blast through social media or word of mouth.
+It's between the two of you, and the pressure from other people will add to your stress.

 Try to "win" the argument.
 If you're going into this confrontation expecting your friend to entirely admit to blame and give you some big gesture of apology, then you're not in the right frame of mind.
 The goal is to gain some understanding and find a solution to the issue -- NOT to be "right."

 Expect too much from them.
-Communicating your needs to your friend is really crucial, but you can't ask for more than what they can give.
-It's not reasonable to expect them to change their class schedule or drop your shared club to avoid seeing you.
+Communicating your needs to your friend is crucial, but you can't ask for more than they can give.
+It's unreasonable to expect them to change their class schedule or drop your shared club to avoid seeing you.

 Feel guilty for wanting space.
 No one is entitled to your time or attention, including your friends.
 There's nothing wrong with saying no and choosing not to engage in situations that make you uncomfortable.

 Make it personal.
-Keep in mind that your friend isn't necessarily a bad person -- it's just that their behavior is impacting you negatively.
+Remember that your friend isn't necessarily a bad person -- it's just that their behavior impacts you negatively.
 You can work to avoid and adjust the behavior without making them feel like they're just a crummy human.

 Send mixed messages.
 If this is a choice you want to make, stick with it.
 For example, it'll get confusing if you tell them you want no contact and keep tagging them in memes all week.
 Be clear and consistent from the start.

 Be vengeful.
-Yes, you might have some not-so-great feelings lingering even after the friendship is over.
+Yes, you might have some not-so-great feelings lingering after the friendship ends.
 There are better ways to get those feelings out (exercise, therapy, art, etc.) than being spiteful towards them.

 Ask friends to take sides.
 It's a challenging situation for you and your friend, but it's probably just as hard for the friends that you two share.
 Seeing your friends feuding is really upsetting, so don't make it harder on them by asking them to choose between you.
-It is unfair to them, but you may also find yourself upset with them if they don't go the way you planned.
+It is unfair to them, but you may also be upset with them if they don't go as planned.